shokiami/bigfoot/README.txt

 Bigfoot!
 The algorithm that uncovers your carbon footprint on the web.

 Check out our video on YouTube: https://youtu.be/Lz8lJO79wuM

 Bigfoot is an algorithm that estimates the carbon footprint of a product online.
-In order to estimate a product, there are certain attributes that are needed:
+In order to provide an estimation for a product, there are certain attributes that are needed:

-The product name,
-The product weight in kg,
-The product manufacturer name,
-The product price in USD.
+- Name

+- Weight (kg)

+- Seller Name

+- Price (USD)

-For the material composition, you need to provide the different materials that make up the product, with percentages for each material.
+- Material Composition: you need to provide the different materials that make up the product, with percentages for each material.
 So if a product was made of half plastic and half metal, the materials would be Plastic 0.5 Metal 0.5.
 The material composition of products is pretty hard to find, so for most of our products we estimated the values.
 One important tip: there is a material called Electronics, which represents circuit boards and electronic components.
 Its good to include this in any electronic device, because electronic components and devices are highly damaging to the environment.

-For shipping, all you need to enter is the total distance traveled in km.
-This is actually pretty hard to find for most products, because most products are shipped in multiple trips, and held at various warehouses.
-We tried to find out where the product was manufactured, and from that we estimated the distance from that.
+- Shipping Distance (km): Approximate distance is fine as this information is actually pretty hard to find for most products because most products are shipped in multiple trips and are held at various warehouses.
+Unless you are able to find more accurate information, we recommend finding what country the product was manufactured in and then searching online for the approximate distance from that country to your location.

 With the required information, you can now put your product into the algorithm!